adsmetanina/ada-machine-learning-eco726/README.md

 ## Project Overview

-- **Goal:** Estimate the effect of the ADA on the weekly earnings of people w/ disabilities.
+The final paper submitted in December 2024 summarizes the research findings and methodology.
+It includes regression results, policy implications, and literature references.

+## Data Sources
-- **Data Source:** March CPS (1988–1997).
+- [March CPS (1988-1997)]

-- **Methodology:** Causal forests, covariate balancing, and OLS regression.
+## Methodology

 - **Treatment Variable:** Disability status.
 - **Outcome:** Log of weekly earnings.

-## Key Methods

-- Data cleaning and treatment/control assignment using CPS variables.
+- Data cleaning and treatment and control assignment using CPS variables.
 - Weighting of treatment group to national disability rate (19.3%).
 - Estimation of Average Treatment Effect (ATE) via causal forests.
 - Comparison w/ baseline OLS results.

-## Summary of Results
+## Results

 - ATE from causal forests is not statistically significant.
 - Subgroup analyses show some heterogeneity across gender, region, and education.